 06 As for the truth, then it is that everyone who speaks with truth, with evidence, and who disparaged, criticised or evaluated, with evidence, with integrity, and who established proofs and evidences, devoid of doubts and uncertainties, then his speech is taken and accepted.
 There are many people of knowledge, many shaykhs, and likewise students in their own lands, who abide by these principles and this methodology in criticising and evaluating individuals, callers and groups, being guided in that by the senior scholars, and following their way.
 Whoever abides by this methodology, then it is accepted from him, and all of this is upon the foundations of honesty, integrity and justice, free of motives and desires.

-There were numerous other scholars who also criticised and disparaged, from them Shaykh Aḥmad al-Najmī, Shaykh Muqbil bin Hādī, Shaykh Muḥammad Amān al-Jāmī, Shaykh Zayd al-Madkhalī, Shaykh ʿUbayd al-Jābirī and others (رحمهم الله), even if Shaykh Rabīʿ spoke and authored the most.
+There were numerous other scholars of criticism and disparagement, from them Shaykh Aḥmad al-Najmī, Shaykh Muqbil bin Hādī, Shaykh Muḥammad Amān al-Jāmī, Shaykh Zayd al-Madkhalī, Shaykh ʿUbayd al-Jābirī and others (رحمهم الله), even if Shaykh Rabīʿ spoke and authored the most.
+Hence, the notion that there is only one critic, and only one scholar of al-Jarḥ wal-Taʿdīl, to whom all affairs, of all people, in all lands, return back to, then this is not said by any of the people of knowledge, not the great Imāms who praised Shaykh Rabīʿ and nor Shaykh Rabīʿ himself.

 07 As for scholars recommending others, whether: